NFT-com/indexer/cmd/completion-worker/README.md

 # Completion Worker

-Completion Workers are invoked with new sale events to complete sale events.
+Completion Workers are invoked with new sale events to complete sale events data.

 ## Usage